Beale family

 The Beale family have been rejuvenated several times.
 In 2004, Peter Beale and Lucy Beale were recast to give them a more mature look.
 By 2007, there were few members of the Beale family left and no Fowlers, so the family were revamped.
 Peter was recast again.
-Ian Beale started a relationship with Jane, who later became his wife, and Steven Beale also returned.
-By 2010, the number of Beales had fallen again.
-Lucy was recast and in 2013, Peter and Bobby were recast and Cindy Williams Jnr, the half-sister of Peter and Lucy, was reintroduced.
-In addition to this at the start of 2014 Bex Fowler returned to the serial with her mother Sonia Fowler, with Martin Fowler following 11 months later in December.
-In 2014 Lucy is found dead, causing her family and friends to struggle to come to terms with her death and the secrets she left behind, putting many people in the frame for her murder.
-In 2014, Cindy Jr's daughter Beth Williams is also introduced to the serial.
-It was revealed on 19 February 2015 that she was killed by her own 11-year-old brother, Bobby.
-It was also revealed that Kathy Beale, who was presumed dead in 2006, was alive after having faked her death with her new husband in South Africa.
+Ian Beale (Adam Woodyatt) started a relationship with Jane (Laurie Brett), who later became his wife, and Steven Beale (Aaron Sidwell) also returned.
+By 2012, the number of Beales had fallen again.
+Lucy, Peter and Bobby were recast and Cindy Williams Jnr (Mimi Keene), Lucy and Peter's half-sister, was reintroduced.
+In addition to this, in early 2014 Bex Fowler (Jasmine Armfield) returned to the serial with her mother Sonia Fowler (Natalie Cassidy), with Martin Fowler (James Bye) following 11 months later in December.
+In 2014, Lucy (Hetti Bywater) is murdered, causing her family and friends to struggle to come to terms with her death and the secrets she left behind, putting many people in the frame for her murder.
+The same year, Cindy Jnr becomes the centre of a teenage pregnancy storyline when she gives birth to a daughter, Beth Williams.
+It was revealed in the live broadcast on 19 February 2015 that she was killed by her own 11-year-old half-brother, Bobby.
+It was also revealed that Kathy Beale (Gillian Taylforth), who was presumed dead in 2006, was alive after having faked her death with her new husband in South Africa.
 In December 2016, Michelle Fowler returned to Albert Square after originally leaving in 1995, although now played by Jenna Russell.
 Susan Tully, the original actress, had turned down many previous offers to return to the show, having since giving up acting to work as a director.
 In 2019, Bobby Beale was reintroduced with new actor Clay Milner Russell taking over the role.
 In 2020, Peter Beale was recast for the seventh time with new actor Dayle Hudson playing the role; Thomas Law resumed the role in June 2023.
 In March 2025, Vicki Fowler was reintroduced with Alice Haig taking over the role.
+In January 2026, the role of Mark Fowler Jnr was recast to Stephen Aaron-Sipple.